LinusNEP/EnvoDat/docs/GET_STARTED.md

 # Train, evaluate, and benchmark supervised learning models on EnvoDat
 In this demo, we will demonstrate how to train, evaluate, and benchmark supervised learning models on EnvoDat.
-Further, we will demonstrate how to perform inference on new data and a walk-through on key steps in model selection and fine-tuning.
+Further, we will demonstrate how to perform inference on new data and provide a walk-through on key steps in model selection and fine-tuning.

 ## Prerequisites
-- Python 3 installed on your system
+- Python 3 is installed on your system
 - Basic knowledge of Python and command-line operations
 - GPU for faster training (optional but recommended)